-It is very important to have all the three basic components in order to have a proper understanding of the plot.
-After looking at the X and Y axis, care should be taken to understand the scale too because it might be a case that the point of origin might be (0,0).
-If we are including different colors for classification we should add labels to understand which color represent which label.
+It is very important to have all the three basic components in order to have a proper understanding of plot.
+After looking at the X and Y axis care should be taken to understand the scale too because it might be a case that the point of origin might be (0,0).
+If we are including different colours for classification we should add labels to understand which colour represent which label.

 Scatter plots are used to understand the relationships between variables.
-A relationship such as whether there is any increase or decrease in the value of one variable because of the other.
+For example, we try to understand whether there is any relationship between the increase or decrease in the value of one variable.

 Take the example of the result of Maths for a particular class.
-If we have the number of hours each student has studied on an average or cumulative on the y-axis and the marks they have received of x-axis then it will help us see the trend and the shift in the scores from the minimum to maximum score.
-Definitely, correlation does not lead to causation but with good domain knowledge, it will help us lead on the right path.
+If we have the number of hours each student has studied on an average or cumulative on Y-axis and the marks they have received of x-axis then it will help us see the trend and the shift in the scores from the minimum to maximum score.
+Definitely, correlation does not lead to causation but with good domain knowledge

 We can also move ahead and add one more dimension to our dataset which is the size.
-Apart from plotting our data points in the scatter plot and / or color coding them we can add size to our points.
+Apart from plotting our data points in the scatter plot and / or colour coding them we can add size to our points.
 For example, let’s assume we are studying the noble prizes won by developed countries.
-We can have the country index in the x-axis and the number of noble prizes won in the y-axis.
+We can have the country index in x axis and the number of noble prizes won in y axis.
 Here, we can also add the population dimension to the points and visualize the population of various countries and how many noble prizes they have won.
-Here, if we take out the overperforming country the United States then we can have a better picture of the whole set of countries.
-The United States not only has a huge population but it has received almost three times more prizes than the United Kingdom which comes in the second spot.
+Here, if we take out the over performing country United States then we can have a better picture of the whole set of countries.
+United States not only has a huge population but it has received almost three time more prizes than United Kingdom which comes at the second spot.

-Scatter plots is a great visualization tool and an integral part of EDA.
+Scatter plots are a great visualisation tools and an integral part of EDA.
 If you have any queries or feedback you can get in touch with me on email@example.com.
 The ipython notebook for the above example you can be found on my github profile.